RealFlyPilot/mbnyc/README.md

 3. Make changes locally
 4. Commit changes to feature branch
 5. Push to GitHub
-6. Create a pull request to the staging branch
+6. Create a pull request to the dev branch
+7. Merge to dev to trigger deployment to development environment
+8. Test on dev environment
+9. Create a pull request to staging
-7. Merge to staging to trigger deployment to staging environment
+10. Merge to staging to trigger deployment to staging environment
-8. Test on staging
+11. Test on staging
-9. Create a pull request to main
+12. Create a pull request to main
-10. Merge to main to trigger deployment to production
+13. Merge to main to trigger deployment to production

 ### Deployment to WP Engine
-- **GitHub Actions**: Automatic deployment to WP Engine when changes are merged to staging or main branches
+- **GitHub Actions**: Automatic deployment to WP Engine when changes are merged to dev, staging or main branches
+  - Merging to `dev` branch deploys to WP Engine development environment
   - Merging to `staging` branch deploys to WP Engine staging environment
   - Merging to `main` branch deploys to WP Engine production environment